Frederick Myron Colby

 Frederick Myron Colby (December 9, 1848 – May 19, 1920) was an American writer, educator and politician.

 Biography

-Frederick Myron Colby was born in Warner, New Hampshire on December 9, 1848.
+Frederick Myron Colby was born in Warner, New Hampshire, on December 9, 1848.

-He wrote for a variety of publications aimed at youths such as The Youth's Companion and St. Nicholas.
-He was also a regular contributor to Granite Monthly.
+He wrote for publications aimed at youths including The Youth's Companion and St. Nicholas.
+He also contributed to Granite Monthly.
 He also wrote a series of historical books aimed primarily at children.
 He was the head of Simonds Free High School in his hometown of Warner, New Hampshire, from 1910 to 1915.
-He was a Democrat who held a variety of local offices in Warner and ran unsuccessfully for the U.S. Congress in 1908.
+He was a Democrat who held local offices in Warner and ran unsuccessfully for the U.S. Congress in 1908.
 He married the writer H. Maria George Colby on December 24, 1882.

 Colby died at his home in Warner on May 19, 1920.